 Afinitor Consumer (continued)

 Pain or sores in the mouth and throat may occur.
-Brush your teeth carefully/gently, avoid using mouthwash that contains alcohol or peroxide, and rinse your mouth frequently with cool water mixed with baking soda or salt.
+Brush your teeth carefully/gently and avoid using mouthwash that contains alcohol, iodine, peroxide, or thyme.
+Rinse your mouth frequently with cool water mixed with baking soda or salt.
 It may also be best to eat soft, moist foods.

 Many people using this medication have serious side effects.
 However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

 Everolimus can commonly cause a mild rash that is usually not serious.
 However, you may not be able to tell it apart from a rare rash that could be a sign of a severe allergic reaction.
-Therefore, seek immediate medical attention if you develop any rash.
+Therefore, get medical help right away if you develop any rash.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.